 The complaint was filed with CAO on behalf of a group of former and current workers of the Thika plant.
 The complaint raises concerns related to labor and working conditions, including terms of employment, occupational health and safety, and freedom of association.

-CAO found the complaint eligible for assessment in June 2016, and conducted a field visit to discuss options for addressing the complaint with the relevant parties.
-Subsequent to its field visit, CAO was unable to receive a clear indication from the complainants about how they wish to move forward.
+CAO found the complaint eligible for assessment in June 2016 and conducted a field visit to discuss options for addressing the complaint with the relevant parties.
+Subsequent to its field visit, CAO was unable to receive a clear indication from the complainants about how they wished to move forward.
 As such, CAO was unable to conclude the assessment process.
 In accordance with CAO’s Operational Guidelines, the complaint was referred to CAO's Compliance function for appraisal.

-The purpose of CAO’s compliance appraisal is to determine whether or not an investigation of IFC's role in the project is merited in order to provide assurance to the World Bank Group President and the public of IFC’s compliance with relevant social and environmental policies and procedures.
+The purpose of CAO’s compliance appraisal is to determine whether or not an investigation of IFC's role in the project is merited to provide assurance to the World Bank Group President and the public of IFC’s compliance with relevant social and environmental policies and procedures.

 In March 2018, CAO merged this case with a subsequent complaint, received in May 2017, on behalf of a former employee of the client claiming to represent more than 480 other former employees (Bidco Bev. & Det.-4/Thika).
 Complainants allege that Bidco Oil Refineries Limited unfairly terminated their contracts, subject them to poor working conditions, and prevented them from joining a trade union.